 A theoretical virtue is a desirable theory-property.
 Theoretical virtues are important in the topic of theory-choice (on the basis of what criteria adopt / should adopt scientists their theories?) and in the realism debate (on the basis of which criteria do we have good reasons for believing that the theory in question captures the reality behind the phenomena).
-I have carried out one historical case study in detail (of the discovery of weak neutral currents and a precursor of the standard model in fundamental particle physics), in which I argue that the virtues of the theory in question were crucial for its acceptance, particularly in the face of conflicting evidence (see also theory-ladenness).
-See here.
-I have also written a book on the topic of theoretical virtues.
+I have written a book on this topic.

 The realism debate (back to top)

 In a seminal paper by Magnus and Callender, it has been claimed that the realism debate is an irrational debate, since we cannot know the base rate of true theories.
 I have argued in a recent paper, that, with a sufficiently large number of scientists embracing a very virtuous theory, we need not know the base rates.
 So long as the true positive rate is bigger than the false positive rate, the realist argument goes through.
 So long we focus on principled arguments about the error rates, the debate is rational after all.
 This paper forms part of my book, in which I argue that several theoretical virtues are indeed epistemic.

 Novel success, predictivism, ad hocness, and M-fertility (back to top)